When to plant Leeks in Gogebic County, MI

 Gogebic County, Michigan is in USDA Hardiness Zone 4b.
 The average last spring frost is May 22 and first fall frost is September 25.

-Gogebic County County sits in USDA Zone 4b.
+Gogebic County sits in USDA Zone 4b.
 Leeks grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Leeks grow in Gogebic County County's climate?
+Can Leeks grow in Gogebic County's climate?

 Your Gogebic County Garden Planner — Free